scionproto/scion/doc/BeaconExtensions.md

 Since each AS Entry carries information about one AS on the path, the different segments of a path can be combined as follows:

-- Create an initially empty list of extension entries
+- Create an initially empty list of extension entries.
-- Look at each segment in order
+- Look at each segment in order.
-- Extract the extension information from each AS Entry of the current segment and add it to the list
+- Extract the extension information from each AS Entry of the current segment and add it to the list.
-- The resulting list of extension entries contains all the information necessary to calculate metrics for the end-to-end path
+- The resulting list of extension entries contains all the information necessary to calculate metrics for the end-to-end path.

 There are three different types of paths: Normal Paths, Shortcut Paths, and Peering Paths.
 In order to be able to deal with all of them, different methods of embedding and combining data need to be employed.